 Aside from these color-linked problems, you should learn about the breed’s most common hereditary issues to ensure you can recognise early signs of any problems your Cane Corso might experience.

-Links Between Color and Temperament
+Color vs Temperament

 Current research doesn’t describe any difference in personality types for different colored Cane Corso dogs.
 However, our perception of personality can change depending on the color of the dog.
 Research has shown that people tend to rate black dogs lower in terms of agreeability, conscientiousness, and emotional stability, than yellow dogs.
 This tendency to associate negative traits with certain types of dog is also known as Big Black Dog Syndrome.